spartan-stratos/terraform-modules/README.md

     }
     ```

-- To simplify references to a resource that is the only one of its type (for example, a single load balancer for an entire module), name the resource `main`.
+- To simplify references to a resource that is the only one of its type (for example, a single load balancer for an entire module), name the resource `this`.
-    - It takes extra mental work to remember `some_resource.my_special_resource.id` versus `some_resource.main.id`.
+    - It takes extra mental work to remember `some_resource.my_special_resource.id` versus `some_resource.this.id`.
 - To differentiate resources of the same type from each other (for example, `primary` and `secondary`), provide meaningful resource names.
 - Make resource names singular.
 - In the resource name, don't repeat the resource type.
 For example: